 - Notary Acknowledgement: If you choose to have it notarized, the letter also ought to contain the notary acknowledgment.
 This is a statement that indicates that a notary public has indeed verified that the pieces of information furnished are accurate.

-Address And Residency Verification Letter (Format)
+Residency Verification Letter (Format)

 Your City, State Zip Code